vvaneecloo/dbt-macro-unit-testing/README.md

-# dbt_assert
+# dbt_macros_unit_testing

 A lightweight macro for asserting expected outcomes in your dbt projects.

 ## Overview

-The `dbt_assert` macro enables you to define tests for other macros or SQL expressions, logging structured success/failure messages directly in the dbt output.
+The `dbt_macros_unit_testing` package enables you to define tests for other macros or SQL expressions, logging structured success/failure messages directly in the dbt output.
 It supports both pure Jinja expressions and SQL queries, making it ideal for validating macro logic and data transformations.

 ## Installation